-Port Williams Crosswalk
+Port Williams Crosswalk - Bad

-This crosswalk represents the current state of accessibility in Kings County with obstructions hindering access to the crosswalk.
+This crosswalk presents the current state of accessibility in Kings County.
+The bus bench restricts access to the crosswalk due to its location on the sidewalk.
 The crosswalk path is not a single surface and does not have any tactile warnings before to indicate entrance into a roadway.
-There are no signals to notify vehicle traffic or pedestrians respectively.
+There are no flashing lights or auditory signals to notify vehicle traffic or pedestrians respectively.
 Finally, vertical signage is not present to indicate a road crossing.

-Kingston Crosswalk
+Kingston Crosswalk - Better

-The crosswalk in image PS7 demonstrates an improvement to the pedestrian experience.
+The crosswalk in image PS9 demonstrates an improvement to the pedestrian experience.
 With flashing lights and signage, oncoming vehicles are warned of pedestrians crossing.
-The crosswalk could further be improved with tactile warnings to indicate a entrance into an active roadway.
+The crosswalk is still in need of tactile warnings to indicate a entrance into an active roadway.

-KA1 | Front entrance to a building along main street in the Village of Canning
+KA 1 | Front entrance to building along main street in Port Williams